ForgeEssentials/ForgeEssentials/README-Developing.txt

 3.3: In VM Arguments, copy in the following code (without the double quotes) "-Dfml.coreMods.load=com.ForgeEssentials.core.preloader.FEPreLoader"

 3.4: Do the same, but for Server this time.
+This time, add "-Dforgeessentials.client.developermode=true" without the double quotes as well.

 You're good to go!